How We Work

-- To develop inspirational leaders and to facilitate them working collaboratively to raise standards.
+- Develop inspirational leaders and to facilitate working collaboratively to raise standards

-- To develop strong and inclusive schools that are committed to excellence and wellbeing.
+- Develop strong and inclusive schools that are committed to wellbeing, excellence and wellbeing

-- To develop robust assessment, evaluation and accountability processes that support a self-improving system
+- Develop robust assessment, evaluation and accountability processes supporting self-improving systems

 To do this, the consortium: